 Any student victim of sexual misconduct may report the incident directly to a RA, RD, academic advisor, coach, staff member or directly to the Office of Student Life.
-Every employee except the campus counselor and chaplain are mandated to report sexual misconduct incidents to the Title IX Coordinator.
-Incidents of sexual misconduct may also be reported to the Campus Chaplain or the Campus Counselor; these individuals are not required to report any incident to any other department/person due to their position within this college.
+Every employee except the Campus Counselor, Sexual Assault Advocate and Chaplain are mandated to report sexual misconduct incidents to the Title IX Coordinator.
+Incidents of sexual misconduct may also be reported to the Campus Chaplain, Sexual Assault Advocate or the Campus Counselor; these individuals are not required to report any incident to any other department/person due to their position within this college.